 They proposed an approach in which it generates a high-quality face mapping from the images using deep learning architectures such as ZF-Net and Inception Network.
 Then it used a method called triplet loss as a loss function to train this architecture.
 Let’s look at the architecture in more detail.

 Architecture is as follows:

 FaceNet employs end-to-end learning in its architecture.
 It uses ZF-Net or Inception Network as its underlying architecture.
 It also adds several 1*1 convolutions to decrease the number of parameters.
 These deep learning models output an embedding of the image f(x) with L2 normalization performed on it.
 These embeddings are then passed into the loss function to calculate the loss.
 The goal of this loss function is to make the squared distance between two image embeddings (independent of image condition and pose )of the same identity small, whereas the squared distance between two images of different identities is large.
 Therefore a new loss function called Triplet loss is used.
 The idea of using triplet loss in our architecture is that it helps the model enforce a margin between faces of different identities.

 The embedding of an image is represented by f(x) such as x .
 This embedding is in the form of vector of size 128 and it is normalized such that

 We want to make sure that the anchor image () of a person is closer to a positive image() (image of the same person) as compared to a negative image() (image of another person) such that:

 where is the margin that is enforced to differentiate between positive and negative pairs and are the image space.

 Therefore the loss function is defined as the following :

-If triplets are easily satisfied above property then it would not helping training, so it is important to have the triplets that violate above equation.
+When we train the model if we choose triplets that easily satisfied the above property then it would not help in better training of the model, so it is important to have the triplets that violate the above equation.